-Some of species existing at Roşia Montană that are under a certain protection status represent an insignificant percentage from populations estimated at national level.
-The species characterization can be found in the species tables included in Chapter 4.6, Biodiversity of the Report on Environmental Impact Assessment Study (EIA) as well as in its Annexes.
-Due to the large amount of information, these tables are available in the electronic format of EIA.
-6,000 electronic copies of EIA Report presented on DVD/CDs have been disclosed to the public both in English and Romanian.
-Moreover, the EIA is also available on RMGC's website and on the websites of Ministry of Environment and Waters Management and Local and Regional Environment Protection Agencies of Alba, Cluj and Sibiu, etc.
+Some of the Roşia Montană species that are under a certain protection status stand for an insignificant percentage of the scale of populations estimated at national level.
+The characterization of species from their habitat point of view exists in the species tables presented in the Biodiversity Chapter of the EIA Report and its annexes, although this is not a requirement imposed by the Habitats Directive.
+Due to their large volume of information, the annexes of chapter 4.6 Biodiversity can be found in the electronic version of the EIA disclosed by the company both in Romanian and English through approx. 6,000 DVD/CD copies, being accessible on the company website, and on the websites of Ministry of Environment and Water Management, local and regional environmental protection agencies of Alba, Sibiu, Cluj, etc.

-From practical point of view, the low value of conservation of the impact area is also indirectly emphasized by the fact that there is no proposal to designate the area an SPA (aviafaunistic special protected area) and by the denial as unfounded of the proposal to designate the area as a pSCI area (sites of community importance).
+From practical point of view, the low value of conservation of the impact area is also indirectly emphasized by the fact that there is no proposal to designate the area a SPA (aviafaunistic special protected area) and by the denial as unfounded of the proposal to designate the area as a pSCI area (sites of community importance).

-Taking all these into account, we believe that the proposed Project is compliant with the provisions of EU Directive no. 92/43 Habitats[1], and EU Directive no. 79/409 Birds[2] respectively, especially because within Biodiversity Management Plan, Plan H, several active and responsible measures are provided to restore/rehabilitate several natural habitats, pursuant to the provisions of the same documents [3].
+Taking all these into account, we believe that the proposed Project is compliant with the provisions of EU

+Directive no. 92/43 Habitats[1], and EU Directive no. 79/409 Birds[2] respectively, especially because within Biodiversity Management Plan, Plan H, several active and responsible measures are provided to reconstruct/rehabilitate several natural habitats, pursuant to the provisions of the same documents [3].